 Ah! what is not a dream by day

 The second stanza expands the speaker’s reach out to those who might be experiencing a similar phenomenon.
 He speaks from experience when he says that to those whose “eyes are cast…with a ray” towards the past, everything is a dream.

 The speaker is describing a state of living in which one is unable to interact with the real world, and is consumed by what happened in the past, in the same places in currently inhabits.
 When a man or woman lives this way, their life is like a waking dream.

 A lonely spirit guiding.

 Once more the speaker turns inward.
 While he has stated previously that happy, light daydreams, have injured him, he now touts their impact.
 He remembers the moments of hope and happiness he experienced for the future, as “holy.”
 They are moments that go beyond his everyday drear into the realm of the divine.

-They are for him an escape from the world ask all of it’s “chiding,” or scolding.
+They are, for him, an escape from the world that asks all of its “chiding,” or scolding.
 He can leave his life behind and be “cheered” by outrageous, or implausible, hopes for the future.
-These images act like a “guide,” a type of “lonely spirit” that helps him through his everyday.
+These images act like a “guide,” a type of “lonely spirit” that helps him through his every day.
 It is important to remember though that this moment of peace will lead to a “broken heart” when it departs.

 What though that light, thro’ storm and night,

 So trembled from afar—

 In Truth’s day-star?